Cross-Sectional Dynamics Under Network Structure: Theory and Macroeconomic Applications: Business Cycles by Lagged Input-Output Conversion

+where $k^y$ is a vector of constants, and $a_{ij} = p_j x^{ij} / (p_i y_i)$ is value of good $j$ purchases by sector $i$ as a fraction of the value of sector $i$'s output.
+In this environment, while the network $A$ amplifies idiosyncratic TFP shocks and therefore affects the variance of $\tilde{y}$, any autocorrelation in $\tilde{y}$ is inherited from that in $\tilde{z}$ (see e.g. \citet{Carvalho2010,AcemogluEtAl2012}).

-To analyze the cases of lagged input-output conversion, I additionally assume perfect foresight.
-If, as in \citet{LongPlosser1983}, it takes one period to convert purchased inputs into output, i.e. $x_{ijt} = x^{ij}_{t,t-1} = x^{ij}_{t-1}$, we obtain that sectoral prices approximately follow an NVAR(1,1):
+To analyze dynamics under lagged IOC, I assume perfect foresight.\footnote{ As discussed in \citet{FanHongParro2023}, this assumption is standard for modeling dynamic spatial economies, which are closely related to dynamic network economies.} If, as in \citet{LongPlosser1983}, it takes one period to convert purchased inputs into output, then $x_{ij\tau} = x^{ij}_{\tau-1}$ and sectoral output approximately follows an NVAR($1,1$):

-where $k^{p1}_t = k^{p1} - (\iota-b) ln\br{ G^w_t }$.
-Thereby, $k^{p1}$ is a vector of constants, $\iota$ is a vector of ones, $b = (b_1, ..., b_n)'$ contains sectoral labor shares and $G^w_t = w_t/w_{t-1}$ is wage growth in period $t$.
-This process only deviates from an NVAR($1,1$) to the extent that the num\'eraire $w_t$ changes in value.
-This result can easily be extended to input-output conversion at single lags of arbitrary length; if it takes $p^*$ periods to convert inputs into output, $\tilde{p}_t$ approximately follows an NVAR($p^*,1$) where the coefficients in front of all but the $p^*$th lag are zero.

-As shown in Appendix \ref{appsubsec_PPIIO_strucmodel}, this economy leads to almost the same steady state as the above economy with contemporaneous network interactions.\footnote{Differences vanish as the discount factor $\beta \rightarrow 1$.} However, while the latter is always in steady state, this economy is dynamic and after a disturbance to $\varepsilon_t$ only asymptotically converges to the steady state.
-For empirical analyses one has to take a stance on what a period in this model signifies, in particular relative to an observational period in the data.
+where the time variation in $k^{y1}_\tau$ is due to time variation in the numéraire $w_\tau$.
+So long as $\beta < 1$, in steady state, prices are higher and output is lower than in the economy with contemporaneous IOC.
+Also, the meaning of $a_{ij} = \beta^{-1}p_j x^{ij} / (p_i y_i)$ changes slightly.
+These differences vanish as $\beta \rightarrow 1$.
+More importantly, while the former, static economy is always in steady state, the economy with one period-lagged IOC features transition dynamics; after a disturbance to $\tilde{z}_\tau$, $\tilde{y}_\tau$ only asymptotically converges to steady state.\footnote{ Relatedly, as discussed in \cref{subsec_model_laggednetworkeffects}, the response of $\tilde{y}_{(\tau)}$ to a change in $\tilde{z}_{(\tau)}$ in the static economy corresponds to the long-term response of $\tilde{y}_{\tau}$ to a permanent change in $\tilde{z}_{\tau}$ in this dynamic economy (disregarding the slightly changed meaning of $a_{ij}$).} It is due to these transition dynamics that this framework can generate endogenous business cycles, i.e. autocorrelation in $\tilde{y}_\tau$ even in absence of autocorrelation in $\tilde{z}_\tau$.

+To take the economy with lagged IOC to the data, I generalize the lag length by assuming that firms require inputs produced in the past $p$ periods for production.
+For ease of exposition, let $p=2$.
+Let $x_{ij\tau}$ aggregate quantities of input $j$ purchased at different periods in the past using a Constant Elasticity of Substitution-aggregator: